omidfarhang/omid.dev/content/posts/2010-03-22-google-quits-censoring-search-in-china.en.md

 “We've already heard indications that visitors to Google.hk are getting &#8216;can't find page' errors,” he said.

-The company on Monday also launched a <a href="http://www.google.com/prc/report.html#hl=en" target="new">dashboard page</a>, which it promises to update regularly each day, that will show which Google services are available in China.
+The company on Monday also launched a [dashboard page](http://www.google.com/prc/report.html#hl=en), which it promises to update regularly each day, that will show which Google services are available in China.
 According to the page, YouTube, Google Sites and Google's Blogger apps were blocked Monday afternoon.

 Observers said Google's actions amounts to a de facto withdrawal from China by putting the ball in the court of a Chinese regime that virtually everyone expects will begin censoring search results on the site.

-Ron Diebert, director of the <a href="http://citizenlab.org/" target="new">Citizen Lab</a> at the University of Toronto, which studies the intersection of digital policy and human rights, said Google's move didn't come as a surprise.
+Ron Diebert, director of the [Citizen Lab](http://citizenlab.org/) at the University of Toronto, which studies the intersection of digital policy and human rights, said Google's move didn't come as a surprise.

 “It's become unsustainable for Google to operate in this environment,” he said.
 “They've made a decision that the risks are too great for them, so they're going to pull out.”